The Year Racum Almost Missed Christmas

 “Jingle, jingle, jingle,” rang out Santa’s big old heavy sleigh bells.

-The Raccoon family were very scared.
+The Raccoon family was very scared.

 “What was that?” asked Mr. Raccoon above the noise.
 “I’d better go outside and check this out.”